LutherBaker-Websites/com.lutherbaker.notes/effective/_posts/2016-01-28-software-perfect.md

 title: Software is Not a Game of Perfect
 ---

 I don't fully understand why developers push back so hard when someone requests they do something in less time.
+To give some context here, I'm talking about writing iOS applications which, I think, embody a potentially huge spectrum of _done._

 Technically, the dev isn't being asked to cut corners &hellip; and who's to say it's not a subliminal request for the developer to _lean_ down.